 Includes a list of goods that are prohibited from being exported to the country or are otherwise restricted.

 Japan strictly prohibits entry of narcotics and related utensils, firearms, firearm parts and ammunition, explosives and gunpowder, precursor materials for chemical weapons, germs which are likely to be used for bio-terrorism, counterfeit goods or imitation coins or currency, obscene materials, or goods that violate intellectual property rights.
 Other restricted items include but are not limited to certain agricultural and meat products, endangered species and products such as ivory, animal parts and fur where trade is banned by international treaty.
-For more information on prohibited goods, see the Japanese Customs Website.

 In addition, Japan imposes restrictions on the sale or use of certain products including those related to health such as medical products, pharmaceuticals, agricultural products and chemicals.
 For these products, Japanese Customs reviews and evaluates the product for import suitability before shipment to Japan.
 Licenses from relevant regulatory bodies may also be required for the importation and sale of those products.
 The use of certain chemicals and other additives in foods and cosmetics is severely regulated and follows a “positive list” approach.